 Follow the main escalators down to platforms 1 and 2, where there are trains to Central Station every 10 minutes.
 If you have bought a second-class ticket, make sure you sit in the blue-seated areas, as the red-seated areas are for the fat cats who have bought first-class tickets, and you will likely be asked to move!
 The train takes just under 20 minutes to get to Central Station, so don’t worry too much about paying for comfort levels at this point!

-When you alight from the train, follow the signs to the West Exit, then those that say ‘Noord’.
+Once you have arrived at Centraal Station, follow the signs to the West Exit, then those that say ‘Noord’.
 To get to Noord, where our Clink hostel is situated, you have to take a short ferry trip to Veer Buiksloterweg.
 This is completely free and runs day and night!
 There are ferries every seven minutes crossing either side, so you’ll never be stuck waiting too long in the daytime.
 However, ferries are less frequent at night, so we recommend you use this website to download timetables http://www.ilovenoord.com/ferry/

 So you’ve ditched your bags and checked in at ClinkNOORD, you must be feeling pretty thirsty by now right?
 Luckily, at ClinkNOORD we have a bar right here in the hostel that will cater to all your boozy needs, for cheaper than anywhere else in Amsterdam.
 Alternatively, if you fancy going straight out for a pint, we recommend Café Ot en Sien.
 This quaint little place is one of Noord’s oldest and most famous pubs.
 It has a pretty relaxed vibe, so you can grab a beer and even have a nice chat with the friendly owner.